 Skin type plays a vital role in how often a body moisturizer should be used.
-While it is advisable for one with an oily skin to use body moisturizers at least twice a day after a warm shower, dry skin types require more frequent use of body lotions but with fewer showers because long, hot or frequent shower/ bath worsens the skin.
+While it is advisable for one with oily skin to use body moisturizers at least twice a day after a warm shower, dry skin types require more frequent use of body lotions but with fewer showers because long, hot or frequent shower/ bath worsens the skin.

-Since body moisturizers function better on a moist skin, dampening your skin with a wet towel before moisturizing would be the way to go.
+Since body moisturizers function better on moist skin, dampening your skin with a wet towel before moisturizing would be the way to go.

 Nonetheless, the face and hands require more frequent moisturizing than any other part of the body.

-With the high craze for skincare products today, it is only normal to imagine if those skin products almost shoved down your throat by rigorous ads, stating how they can magically change your skin tone to Snow White overnight, have side effects.
+With the high craze for skin care products today, it is only normal to imagine if those skin products almost shoved down your throat by rigorous ads, stating how they can magically change your skin tone to Snow White overnight, have side effects.
 Maybe you are one person who is skeptical about the use of body lotions because you are on a supposedly ‘amazing’ diet, which should be enough for your skin.